 You can check the ECB interest rates on their official website, this will help you understand this macroeconomic factor and how it affects forex trading.

 Economic growth is a measure of how well a country’s economy is performing.
 It refers to an increase in the level of income or output in an economy over time.
 When a country’s economy grows, people have more money to spend on goods and services from other countries.
 This means more demand for foreign currencies is needed to pay for those goods and services.
+Forex trading can be a way to profit from this demand for foreign currencies.
+When forex trading, you speculate on the movements of currency pairs, betting that one currency will strengthen or weaken against another.
+If your speculation is correct and the currency pair moves in the direction you predicted, you can make a profit.
+Therefore, forex trading can be a way to benefit from economic growth in other countries.

 Read more about Corporate Bonds and how they affect forex traders.